Explore

 The South Carolina Mystery: Why Hundreds of Quakes are Rattling the State

 Closer to home in the United States, a different kind of seismic story is unfolding.
 South Carolina, a state not traditionally associated with high frequency seismic activity like California or Alaska, has been rattled by hundreds of earthquakes in recent years.
-This surge has baffled residents and caught the attention of geologists nationwide.
-Historically, the Palmetto State has experienced significant quakes—most notably the 1886 Charleston earthquake—but the recent 'swarm' of smaller tremors represents a shift in the local geological narrative.
+The area has experienced a rise in small earthquakes in recent years, prompting ongoing studies by geologists to better understand local fault activity.
+Historically, the Palmetto State has experienced significant quakes-most notably the 1886 Charleston earthquake—but the recent 'swarm' of smaller tremors represents a shift in the local geological narrative.

 Experts are currently investigating several theories to explain this phenomenon.
 Some suggest that ancient fault lines, long thought to be dormant, are being reactivated by modern environmental factors or subtle shifts in the North American Plate.
 Unlike the well-defined boundaries of the San Andreas Fault, the faults in South Carolina are often buried deep beneath layers of sediment, making them harder to map and monitor.
 This 'mystery' underscores the importance of regional seismic monitoring even in areas considered to be 'quiet' zones.